Platero y Tú: History

 Platero y Tú was formed in Bilbao, in the late 80s.
 Juantxu and Uoho were the first ones to practice together, after their former band, Ke, broke up.
 Maguila joined later, as a drummer.
 One day Juantxu invited Fito, his neighbor, to a practicing session, and he ended up joining the group as singer and guitarist.

-They recorded their first demo in the Arion studios in Pamplona with the money from their first performances, and took the name "Platero y Tú" that would become definitive.
+They recorded their first demo in the Arion studios in Pamplona with the money from their first performances, and took the name "Platero y Tú" that would become definitive, derived from the Jiménez novel Platero y Yo.
 The demo, which they called Burrok'n'Roll, was edited with only a few copies, and now it constitutes a collector's item.

 In 1991 the Barcelonan label Welcome Records contacted them to record their first disc, Voy a acabar borracho in just one day at the Lin studios.
 The disc would not reach a high popularity, but nevertheless awarded them the attention from the multinational label DRO, with whom they produced Burrock'n'roll as their second album, in 1992.

 That same year, between February and March, they recorded their third disc, Muy deficiente, with some tracks that would become classics in their concerts, for example El roce de tu cuerpo.
 The disc also features a collaboration with Rosendo Mercado, in the song Sin solución.
 They presented the disc in around a hundred concerts.

 Their fourth disc, Vamos tirando, was marketed in 1993, and gave them nationwide projection.
 In this disc they have a cover of the Hertzainak song R&R Batzokian, and a live song, Mírame.
 That same year they edited a live disc, En directo a todo gas, with two other bands, namely Zer Bizio? and Sedientos.

 Keeping a one disc per year rate, they recorded their fifth in 1994, Hay poco Rock & roll, again with DRO.
 They have collaborated with Roberto Iniesta and Evaristo Páramos in the song Juliette.
 With Hay poco Rock & Roll they obtained their first golden record, selling over 50,000 copies.